top of page

 What If Financial Workflows Felt Clearer and More Actionable?

 The redesign opportunity was to transform PulsePay into a more intuitive operational tool, one that helps DSO teams process financial information with less effort and greater confidence.
-In high-frequency billing environments, even small usability gains can create measurable efficiency over time.

 01